Circuit Technology Center 22 Parkridge Road

 1. Cut the jumper wires approximately 12.7 mm (0.50") longer than the estimated length needed.

 Note: The length and gauge of the jumper wire may be critical.
 All wires have an electrical resistance (impedance) to the flow of electricity.
-This impedance is important to electronic circuitry.
+This impedance is vital to electronic circuitry.
 Always refer to wiring lists for specific jumper wire requirements.

 2. Strip insulation from each end of the jumper wire.